Gtablesnet/translua/README.txt

-still working on my mistakes.
-This is a early draft in lua kinda like ftp but you have to call your mom on the phone to get the rest of your files off a old drive in order for this to work.
+This is an early draft of a Lua-based project, somewhat like FTP.
+However, instead of just transferring files directly, you need to call your mom on the phone to retrieve the rest of your files from an old drive in order for this to work.